texas-robocamp/tutorials/2021/programming_objects.md

 ### Exercise 3.4.1:

-- Using this code as a base, subtract some money to Alison's account and then output her balance.
+- Using this code as a base, subtract some money from Alison's account and then output her balance.

 {{+}}Tutorial 3.4.1, 3_4_1{{+}}